 GOP officials cautioned that the actions of Washington Republicans, including the president, were unlikely to affect Moore's decision-making — and that any moves against him could backfire in an anti-establishment political environment.

 The president backed Moore's unsuccessful rival, Sen. Luther Strange, in the Republican primary.
 Moore has the backing of Trump's former chief strategist, Steve Bannon.
-And Bannon's conservative news site, Breitbart, has led the charge in trying to discredit the allegations against Moore, as it tries to boost the nationalistic candidate.
+And Bannon's conservative news site, Breitbart, has led the charge in trying to discredit the allegations against Moore.

 One person familiar with the president's thinking said Trump has been slow to call for Moore to exit the race in part because he risked embarrassment if, as expected, Moore defied him.